Blue Badge Parking Rules: Everything You Need To Know - Surewise

 You may also be entitled to a Blue Badge if you;

-• can’t make a journey by car without there being a risk of harm to yourself or another person.
+• Can’t make a journey by car without there being a risk of harm to yourself or another person.

-• can’t make a journey without it causing psychological distress to yourself
+• Can’t make a journey without it causing psychological distress to yourself

-• have substantial difficulty in walking
+• Have substantial difficulty in walking

-• have a permanent disability that stops you from using parking meters.
+• Have a permanent disability that stops you from using parking meters.

 Are Hidden Disabilities Included In The Blue Badge Scheme?